stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

    case (although this is not strictly necessary here).

 2. Using `head` as a reference, declare and implement function `tail` for non-empty vectors.
-The types should reflect, that the result is exactly one element shorter than the input.
+The types should reflect that the output is exactly one element shorter than the input.

 3. Implement `zipWith3`.
-If possible, try to doing without looking at the implementation of `zipWith`:
+If possible, try to doing so without looking at the implementation of `zipWith`:

    ```idris